krzemienski/awesome-from-stars/README.md

 * [imsanthosh/HLS-Stream-health-monitoring-tool](https://github.com/imsanthosh/HLS-Stream-health-monitoring-tool): HLS stream health monitoring utility tool provides an report of live HLS stream.
 This utility tool checks the all available bitrate streams and generates the report in html file format.
 HTML file is viewable in all devices phone/tablet/PC.
 Utility tool also recognizes #EXT-X-DISCONTINUITY tag in the stream.
 Validation will be done at the sub-mili seconds level.
 This tool also recongises custom markers in the stream, and validates marker position in all the available bitrates.
 This will save your time in finding stream issues just by looking at the report.
 This utility tool is created for on mac system and generated report can be viewable in all sytems/phones
 * [tozastation/HLS-Streaming](https://github.com/tozastation/HLS-Streaming): HLSを使ってみたです．
 * [muxinc/hls-subtitles-vexillographer](https://github.com/muxinc/hls-subtitles-vexillographer): A simple proxy service which changes subtitles flags in HLS manifests.
-* [Eyevinn/hls-to-dash](https://github.com/Eyevinn/hls-to-dash): Open source packager and tools to rewrap live HLS to live MPEG DASH
+* [Eyevinn/hls-to-dash](https://github.com/Eyevinn/hls-to-dash): ⛔️DEPRECATED Open source packager and tools to rewrap live HLS to live MPEG DASH
 * [egg-bread/hls-to-mp4](https://github.com/egg-bread/hls-to-mp4): Download HLS videos as MP4 (WebVTT for caption download optional)
 * [theserverfault/HLS-transcoding-nodejs](https://github.com/theserverfault/HLS-transcoding-nodejs): This is a sample example repository to implement video transcoding for buffered bandwidth based streaming videos in Nodejs using Apple HLS + m3u8 to stream over HTTP.
 * [jordicenzano/hls-trimming-frame-accuracy](https://github.com/jordicenzano/hls-trimming-frame-accuracy): JS Code that given a group of HLS chunks, a start timestamp, and end timestamp it creates one MP4 that contains the original V/A frame accuracy trimmed and perfectly aligned